⚠️ Hiking and scrambling are inherently dangerous activities. Please read my Disclaimer. ⚠️

-Looking east at Centre Peak of the Livingstone Range (right of centre).
+Looking east at “Lightning Peak” (right of centre) and Centre Peak on the Livingstone Range (right of centre).

 Be careful of loose rock when scrambling up the cliff bands.
 There are several route options to choose from but make sure no one is directly below you while ascending.

 Jeff prepares to scale a small cliff band located beneath the main cliffs.

 Looking back at our ascent route from the base of the main cliff band.
 Centre Peak is fittingly in the centre of the picture.

 Jeff enjoys the view from the base of the main cliff band.

 Due to loose rock, we stuck close together while scrambling up the short cliff band.

 Jeff makes his way up the last few meters before the top of the Ridge.